Clarity

 What is alt text for images?

-Alt text is an HTML attribute (alt) added to <img> tags that describes the image content.
-It serves two purposes: making images accessible to screen reader users and helping search engines understand what the image shows.
+Alt text is an HTML attribute (alt) added to <img> tags that describes the image content in text form.
+It serves two primary purposes: making images accessible to screen reader users (over 2.2 billion people worldwide have some form of vision impairment according to the W3C WAI) and helping search engines understand what the image shows for indexing and ranking purposes.
+When an image fails to load, the alt text is also displayed as a fallback so users still understand the content.

 Yes.
 Alt text is a confirmed on-page SEO factor.
-It helps your images rank in Google Image Search and reinforces the topical relevance of your page for keyword rankings.
-Missing alt text is a missed ranking opportunity.
+According to Google's image SEO best practices, alt text helps your images rank in Google Image Search and reinforces the topical relevance of your page for keyword rankings.
+A Moz study found that image optimisation (including alt text) is one of the top 10 on-page ranking factors.
+Missing alt text means you're leaving both image search traffic and page relevance signals on the table.

 How long should alt text be?

-Should I add alt text to every image?
+Should I add alt text to every single image?

-Add descriptive alt text to every image that contains meaningful content.
-For purely decorative images (borders, background patterns, spacers), use an empty alt attribute (alt="") so screen readers skip them.
+Every image should have an alt attribute, but not every image needs descriptive text.
+Add descriptive alt text to every image that contains meaningful content — product photos, team images, screenshots, diagrams, charts.
+For purely decorative images (borders, background patterns, spacers, aesthetic flourishes), use an empty alt attribute (alt="") so screen readers skip them.
+Never omit the alt attribute entirely — that's always wrong, regardless of image type.

-What happens if I leave alt text blank?
+What happens if I leave alt text blank or missing?

-Alt text takes seconds to add and pays dividends through Google Image Search traffic, stronger page relevance, and better accessibility compliance.
-Audit your images now, add descriptive alt text to every meaningful image, and use empty alt="" for purely decorative ones.
+Alt text takes seconds to add per image and pays dividends through Google Image Search traffic (22.6% of all web searches), stronger page relevance signals, better accessibility compliance, and improved SEO scores.
+With over 54% of homepages failing alt text checks according to WebAIM's Million study, fixing this issue gives you an immediate competitive advantage.
+Audit your images now, add descriptive alt text to every meaningful image, use empty alt="" for purely decorative ones, and validate with an accessibility tool.

 Find every image with missing alt text across your site with a free Clarity SEO audit.